 Law Firm 4

-To date, 1,108 claims were funded via 7 SPVs.
-The net investor returns and IRRs for the first 3 SPVs are shown in Figures 7-8 below.
+To date, 1,200 claims were funded via 8 SPVs.
+The net investor returns and IRRs for the first 4 SPVs are shown in Figures 7-8 below.
 The dot shows the investor net gain (Figure 7) and IRR (Figure 8) by tranche and time of the tranche payment.
-For example, looking at SPV1 funded in December 2023, the first 10%-tranche had a net investor gain of 12.2% (IRR of 12.4%) in December 2024, 12 months after the Offer launch.
+For example, looking at SPV1 funded in December 2023, the first 10%-tranche had a net investor gain of 12.2% (IRR of 12.4%) in December 2024, 12 months after the Offer launch, followed by a return of 22.4% (IRR of 17.1%) from the subsequent tranche paid to investors in March 2025.

-In total, 3 10%-tranches have been repaid to date, together comprising 30 resolved claims (out of 475 claims funded by this 3 SPVs).
-The average net gain and IRR to investors across the settled claims is 12.0% and 13.1%, respectively.
+In total, 5 10%-tranches have been repaid to date, together comprising 79 resolved claims (out of 650 claims funded by these 4 SPVs).
+The average net gain and IRR to investors across the settled claims is 11.5% and 11.4%, respectively.

 Figure 7: Law Firm 4 investor net return by tranche